UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 explicitly like before, but the shortcut `zero=False` allows us to adjust the axis to the min and max values of the data with less typing.

-We need to be careful when doing this since it can make small difference appear much bigger than they are.
-On the previous slide the point at 4.7M was about twice as far from the x-axis as the point at 2.5M from the x-axis.
-In this slide it is about 20 times further away from the x-axis!
+We need to be careful when doing this since it can make small differences appear much bigger than they are.
+On the previous slide, the point at 4.7M was about twice as far from the x-axis as the point at 2.5M from the x-axis.
+In this slide, it is about 20 times further away from the x-axis!

 ---